-A managerial staff should be provided by the Co scion, consisting of:
+A managerial staff should be provided by the Commission, consisting of:

 Airport Manager

 Assistant Airport Manager

 Signals Officer

 Five Control Officers

-viii.
-DEPARTMENT OF COMMERCE AND INDUSTRY
+VIII.
+DEPARTMENT OF CONSERVE AND INDUSTRY

-The Department ran created during 1945, absorbing the functions and the personnel of (a) War Supply Board, (b) Controller of Heavy Industries (c) Controller of Light Industries, (d) Controller of Medical Supplies, (a) Controller of Fuel Oil Supplies, (f) Controller of Salvage, and (g) Price Controller.
+The Department was created during 1945, absorbing the functions and the personnel of (a) War Supply Board, (b) Controller of Heavy Industries (c) Controller of Light Industries (d) Controller of Medical Supplies, (e) Controller of Fuel Oil Supplies, (f) Controller of Salvage, and (g) Price Controller.
 It comprises the import and export licensing section and the Price Control Section.
 The conditions obtaining in Palestine have of necessity considerably restricted the field of work.
 Price control has been completely abandoned.

 The staff is 300, 88 of which are Arabs, 177 Jews, 14 British and 21 others.
+PROSPECTS ix.
+CO-OFERATIVE SOCIETIES

-In the opinion of the Director the service could carry on under the Assistant Commissioner, Lieber (Jewish), whom he considers very capable.
+In the opinion of the Director the service could carry on under the Assistant Commissioner, Lieber (Jevish), whom he considers very capable.
 It would, however, be of very little use during abnormal conditions.